0xtaf/forta-perpfi-suite/README.md

 ## Alerts

 - AE-PERPFI-ADMIN-EVENT
-  - Fired when a transaction log contains an event that matches a list of Perp.Fi administrative events
+  - Fired when a transaction log contains an OwnershipTransferred event for specific Perp.Fi contracts
   - Severity is always set to "low"
   - Type is always set to "suspicious"
-  - Metadata field contains Perp.Fi contract name and address, and event name
+  - Metadata field contains Perp.Fi contract name, contract address, event name, and new owner

 ## Test Data